 - Values such as ‘campaign_id’, ‘banner_id’, ‘experiment_id’, or ‘survey_id’ can be provided automatically for a particular campaign if the dashboard is picked in the Evaluate tab.

-You can make use of Controls in multiple different ways, including:
+You can make use of Parameters in multiple different ways, including:

 - filtering the data by a specific value of a condition in an aggregate

-- specifying campaign ID in multiple funnel steps or the running aggregate in an expression
+- specifying campaign_id, campaign_name or banner_id, etc., in multiple funnel steps or the running aggregate in an expression

 - changing the attribution window of a report (used in multiple underlying analyses)